Cengizhan Kartaltepe

-Cengizhan Kartaltepe (born June 24, 1973 in Bandırma, Balıkesir) is a Turkish volleyball player.
-He is 193 cm and plays as libero.
-He has been playing for Fenerbahçe SK since 2009 and wears the number 1.
-He played 151 times for the national team and also played for Erdemir, Arçelik, Halkbankası and Mef Okulları.
+Cengizhan Kartaltepe (born June 24, 1973 in Bandırma, Balıkesir) is a former Turkish volleyball player.
+He is 193 cm and played as libero.
+He played 151 times for the national team and also played for Erdemir, Arçelik, and Halkbankası.

+In July 2008, after completing his military service at Izmir Air Force, he joined MEF Okulları.

+He signed with Fenerbahçe SK in June 2009.
+He played for the team until 2011 and wore the number 1.

+Personal life

-He signed a contract in June 2009.
-He married with Turkey national women's basketball team player Nilay Yiğit in 2010.
+Kartaltepe married former Turkish national women's basketball player Nilay Yiğit in 2010.